On quantum separation of variables beyond fundamental representations: Introduction

 This beautiful Sklyanin's picture for the construction of the SoV basis therefore requires the proper identification of the operator families $B(\lambda )$ and $ A(\lambda )$ and the proof that they indeed satisfy all the outlined required properties.
 Sklyanin has proposed how to construct these operator families for a large class of models associated to the representation of the 6-vertex Yang-Baxter algebra and even for the higher rank cases.
 Since then, this method has been successfully implemented, and in some cases partially generalized, to achieve the complete spectrum characterization of several classes of integrable quantum models mainly associated to different representations of the 6-vertex and 8-vertex Yang-Baxter algebras and reflection algebras as well as to their dynamical deformations \cite{BabBS96,Smi98a,Smi01,DerKM01,DerKM03,DerKM03b,BytT06,vonGIPS06,FraSW08,MukTV09,MukTV09a,MukTV09c,AmiFOW10,NicT10,Nic10a,Nic11,FraGSW11,GroMN12,GroN12,Nic12,Nic13,Nic13a,Nic13b,GroMN14,FalN14,FalKN14,KitMN14,NicT15,LevNT15,NicT16,KitMNT16,MarS16,KitMNT17,MaiNP17,MaiNP18}.
-Despite its many successes, this construction does not seem however to be completely universal; in particular, some difficulties arise already for the proper identification of the $A$ operator family for the fundamental representations of the higher rank Yang-Baxter algebras, see e.g. \cite{MaiN18}.
+Despite its many successes, this construction does not seem however to be completely universal; in particular, some difficulties arise already for the proper identification of the $A$ operator family for the fundamental representations of the higher rank Yang-Baxter algebras, see e.g. \cite{MaiN18}, although there was recently progresses to identify the proper $B$ operator, its spectrum, and how it can be used to obtain some eigenstates of the transfer matrix, see \cite{GroLMS17, LiaS18,RyaV19}, however still insufficient to realize the full SoV program.